 A Panarchy is an organic approach to organizational design, resulting in a fractal-like structure of small hierarchies which are all superimposed on one another in one big network.
 And because it favors scaling out over scaling up, there is no end to the growth of a panarchy.”

 Can HR assume their role and become relevant again?

 The Human Resources department plays a dual role in the development of an agile organization.
 Their first role is to drive the adoption of an agile mindset, people agility, throughout the organization.
 HR is best placed to do so because of their transverse reach in the company.
 The second role is the redefinition of classical people processes to more agile alternatives.

 The role of a modern HR department seems nicely summarized in one the Manifesto for Agile HR Development’s principles:

 Help to build and support networks of empowered, self-organizing and collaborative teams.

 When HR accepts both roles they can become the driving organizational force within businesses (again).
-They can once more focus on creating better workplaces through the development of individuals and teams across all disciplines.
+They can once more focus on creating better workplaces through the development of individuals, adaptive leaders and teams across all disciplines.
 HR can, and should, facilitate the design, formation and scaling out of the organizational structure needed to face complexity and make the business sustainable.
 The trick is to start small, where you are and keep it simple.